SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nods.

-- "The hotel is also voice activated.
+- "The hotel is also voice-activated.
 How many other hotels will kiss you when you ask?"

 Pinkie thinks for a second.
 "I can't think of any."